Even our diplomas are diverse

 The Diploma Program consists of six academic areas.
 Subjects are studied concurrently and students are exposed to the two great traditions of learning: the humanities and the sciences.

 • The Extended Essay (EE): students conduct independent original research and write a 4,000-word essay

 • Theory of Knowledge (TOK): students are encouraged to consider how they know what they know and to develop habits of reﬂection which they bring to each subject, resulting in a deeper intellectual experience

-• Creativity, Action, Service (CAS): awakens students to a more compassionate and active citizenship through at least 150 hours of extra-curricular activities
+• Creativity, Activity, Service (CAS): awakens students to a more compassionate and active citizenship through at least 150 hours of extra-curricular activities

 At the International School of Los Angeles, the following IB courses are offered at the Standard (SL) or Higher (HL) Level: